 In 1998, together with other design colleagues she became the founding Chairman of the Garden and Landscape Design Association, the professional organisation for garden design in Ireland.

 Angela's work has been featured in magazines, including Gardens Illustrated, the Irish Garden, Image, Irish Homes, BBC Homes and Antiques and Period Living and in newspapers including The Washington Post, the Irish Times, the Sunday Times and the Sunday Business Post-

 She writes articles on design and plantsmanship for magazines and newspapers and gives talks to Garden and Flower Clubs and to Heritage groups.

 She also runs and maintains a sister website www.irishsnowdrops.org which focuses on one of her passions – the world of Irish Snowdrops hosting as one of her events a “Snowdrop Day” annually.
 She is currently preparing a book on Irish Snowdrops for publication in November 2019.
 It would make a wonderful Christmas/Birthday present for any plant lover!

-Having restored the outbuildings since her arrival in Bellefield visitors can come and stay in the imaginatively renovated gate-
+Having restored the outbuildings since her arrival in Bellefield visitors can come and stay in the imaginatively renovated, coach-

 Bellefield Gardens is a long, simple, Georgian farmhouse, first constructed about 1795.
 It was once the Hunting Lodge of the Black Duke of Belvedere!